 Can I Give My Dog CBD Every Day?

 Yes, you can safely give your dog CBD every day.
 In fact, you can give your dog CBD oil twice a day, depending on the strength of the product and the condition that you’re treating.
-Dogs affected by stiff and painful joints can benefit from 1 mg per lb of body weight using 1000 mg of CBD oil twice a day.
+Dogs affected by stiff and painful joints can benefit from 1 mg per lb of body weight using 1000 mg of full-spectrum CBD oil twice a day.

 CBD is Safe for Pets